 Make

 Make’s scenario builder is a visual flowchart where you see the entire automation as a connected graph.
 This makes complex branching logic easier to reason about than Zapier’s linear steps.
 Make handles iterators (processing each item in an array), aggregators (merging records), and error paths natively.
-For agencies building client automations, Make’s visual output makes it easier to hand off or explain a workflow.
+For internal operators and implementation partners, Make’s visual output makes it easier to hand off or explain a workflow.

 n8n